-As of December 1, there are 9 vacant units and one eviction in process.
+As of January 1, there are 9 vacant units and one eviction in process.
 There is a tenant approved for January move-in.
-There are eight more applicants whose applications are being processed for eligibility.
-There are 90 households on the waiting list.
+There are applicants whose applications are being processed for eligibility.
+There are 83 households on the waiting list.
 The waiting list is currently open.